syncfusion-content/asp.net-core-docs/aspnet-core/Rating/Getting-Started.md

 {% endtabs %}

+N> We can render the control by using either razor or tag helper which is shown in the above code.To render the control using razor,the code is same as like the MVC but in addition here we need to add Render() method.

 Add the following styles to the corresponding view page to show the Rating in a horizontal order.

 {% highlight css %}